-COMPREHENSIVE DIAGNOSTIC EVALUATION
+COMPREHENSIVE DIAGNOSTIC EVALUATION:

 - 1. The member has a diagnosis of Autism Spectrum Disorder (ASD) from a clinician who is licensed and qualified to make such a diagnosis.
-Such clinicians are usually a: neurologist, developmental pediatrician, pediatrician, psychiatrist, licensed clinical psychologist, or medical doctor experienced in the diagnosis of ASD. - a.
-Documentation of the diagnosis must be accompanied by a clinical note of sufficient depth that allows concordance with DSMV criteria for core symptoms of ASD.
+Such clinicians are usually a neurologist, developmental pediatrician, pediatrician, psychiatrist, licensed clinical psychologist or medical doctor experienced in the diagnosis of ASD.
+State mandates may define eligible qualified clinicians. - a.
+Documentation of the diagnosis must be accompanied by a clinical note of sufficient depth that allows concordance with DSM-5 criteria for core symptoms of ASD.
 Please note: Autism screening measures indicate the level of risk for disability as opposed to the provision of a diagnosis.
-Screening measures are not appropriate standalone support for an autism diagnosis and should be followed up by an in-depth assessment, which should include an ASD-specific standardized assessment.

-- b.
-The comprehensive evaluation must rule out behavior/medical diagnoses that potentially have similar symptom presentations. - i.
-This includes neurological disorders, hearing disorders, behavior disorders and other developmental delays.
+Screening measures are not appropriate standalone support for an autism diagnosis and should be followed up by an in-depth assessment, which should include an ASD-specific standardized assessment. - b.
+The comprehensive evaluation must rule out behavior/medical diagnoses that potentially have similar symptom presentations.
+This includes neurological disorders, hearing disorders, behavior disorders and other developmental delays. - 2.
 Member is within the age range specified in the applicable health plan's member service plan description or in the applicable state mandate for treatment.

-ABA SERVICE REQUEST FOR ASSESSMENT
+ABA SERVICE REQUEST FOR ASSESSMENT: